Rockstarpanda07/Smart-Gate-IoT-Project/README.md

    - Pi Camera to the camera port
    - Infrared sensor to GPIO 17
    - Buzzer to GPIO 27
-   - Servo motor to GPIO 22
+   - Servo motor to GPIO 22 (PWM controlled)

 3. Run the API server: